-If you can’t afford travel insurance for China, you can’t afford to travel to China.
+If you can’t afford travel insurance for China in 2020, you can’t afford to travel to China.

 Somebody once shared this quote with me, and after over a decade of travel experience, I couldn’t agree more.
 I know that travel insurance for China might seem like a waste of money at first, but too many personal stories to know that it’s not.

 It doesn’t matter if you’re only planning to visit the touristy parts of the Great Wall or you want to hike for days along old parts of the Wall.

 Investing in good travel insurance doesn’t just help you, it’s gives peace of mind to your family and friends back home as well.

 I’d like to spend a couple minutes sharing my experience purchasing travel insurance and the stories that have prompted me to recommend it to anybody who travels internationally.

 Use the links below to jump ahead to a certain section, or keep scrolling to read more:

 - Why get travel insurance for China?